pumlhorse/pumlhorse.github.io/reference/engine/v1/scripts/assertions.md

 ## Is True/False

-These assertions takes one parameter and fail if the value is not true (`isTrue`) or not false (`isFalse`).
+These assertions take one parameter and fail if the value is not true (`isTrue`) or not false (`isFalse`).

 ```yaml